Public status pages

 Accessing a protected status page

-- They can go to the Uptrends homepage, click on Login and enter the login credentials you created for them.
-We’ll display a list of protected status pages they have access to.
+- They can go to the Uptrends app and enter the login credentials you created for them.
+A list of protected status pages they have access to will be displayed.

-- Alternatively, you can give them the Preview link we saw earlier.
+- You can give them the Preview link (URL) of the protected status page.
+To find the URL, go to and check out the Preview next to the page.
 This URL can be bookmarked for easy reference.
-When someone first visits it, we’ll ask them to log in.
+When someone first visits it, they’ll have to log in.

-Please note that a protected status page is always accessible to Administrator operators and regular operators when they are logged in.
+Please note that a protected status page is always accessible to administrators (operators who are members of the Administrator operator group) and regular operators when they are logged in.